 Look the program over on the UUA.org web site, browsing the pages that introduce the program and the details of the sessions or workshops.
 If you decide to use the program, download the entire program (or individual sessions or workshops) by clicking the "Entire Program" link, as described below.

 Tapestry of Faith programs are designed for adaptation by individual congregations and religious education leaders.
 Once you have downloaded a Tapestry of Faith program to your computer, you are free to customize it to fit the needs of your congregation or religious education program.

 Edit the document on your computer to reflect the sessions and activities you plan to lead.
 Use the features of your own word processing program to format the document so it is convenient for you to use.

+You may wish to print out a copy of your “customized” Tapestry of Faith program for each co-leader.
 Print out Stories, Handouts, Leader Resources, Taking It Home sections, and other elements of the program as you need them.
 You are also free to photocopy these resources as needed.